 A: Dear parent,

 I would recommend doing a gum massage during his g-tube feedings, or having him bite/chew/mouth some chew tools.
 You said you have a Baby Grabber® that he enjoys, which would be great to use.
-ARK also sells the Beckman Tri-Chew, which is another safe mouthing tool to use.
-The ProMini can be used to stroke the sides of the tongue, stimulate the inside of the cheeks, and brush or tap the tongue.
+The Baby Guitar is another safe mouthing tool to use.
+The proMini can be used to stroke the sides of the tongue, stimulate the inside of the cheeks, and brush or tap the tongue.
 The goal is to provide stimulation to the tongue, lips, cheeks, and gums as if he were eating while being fed via g-tube.

 In reference to his tongue thrust, please ask your SLP to explain the difference between a suckle and a suck.
 I cannot comment since I cannot actually see what he is doing.
 However, all infants have a tongue thrust swallowing pattern which will eventually change as he grows older.

 You may try to work on straw drinking with the guidance of your SLP.
 We do have several products that can be used to teach straw drinking (the Cip-Kup®, Sip-Tip®, Bear Bottle, etc.).
 However, I recommend trying this first: cut a regular straw in half or even smaller.
 While holding your finger over one end, dip the other end in his formula or any stage 1 baby food that he enjoys.
 Since he has a good strong suck, this may just work.
 Hydration and caloric intake as you well know is very important to maintain health and continued growth.